wolfchase/rainbot/help.md

 - __info__

     It will give you info about the bot!
-Try it, its fun!
+Try it, it's fun!
 And totally not a way of promoting my work!

 - __help__